-This delicious persimmon ginger sorbet is easy to make and both looks and tastes great, the zingy ginger complimenting the smooth, fragrant persimmon.
-Set any thoughts that a winter fruit and frozen treats don't go together aside.
+This delicious persimmon ginger sorbet is easy to make and both looks and tastes great.
+The zingy ginger compliments the smooth, fragrant persimmon perfectly.
+Set aside any thoughts that a winter fruit and frozen treats don't go together and enjoy.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 Persimmon, or sharon fruit as I knew them when I was younger, are something I first tried when I was fairly young in Andorra, of all places.
 I admit to being a bit confused by this thing that looked a little like an orange tomato.
-But any hesitating went out the window once I tried the delicious flesh.
+But any hesitating went out the window once I took a bite.

 It has a wonderfully sweet but not too sweet, almost fragrant flavor.
 It comes back to me each time I see them in the shops and tempts me to buy them.

 Sadly they don't appear all that often.
 So if I do find one, I generally just eat it.
-But last time I saw them, I decided to try a bit of a treat with them: this persimmon ginger sorbet.
+But at times, I come across a good collection and even better, on offer, and get a few to make some recipes with as well.

-It wasn't too long until I came up with this persimmon ginger sorbet.
+It wasn't too long until I came up with this bright persimmon sorbet.
 It makes a great seasonal treat or to break up some of the heavy meals that are often part of this time of year.
+You don't have to add in some crystalized ginger, but I do find it pairs really well.

 How to make persimmon sorbet

-I did the manual version of stirring every hour but with an ice cream maker it is even easier, you just leave it to get on with things.
+I tend to make this the manual way of stirring every hour or so but with an ice cream maker, it is even easier to make.
+You just leave the machine to get on with things before the final freeze.

 Tips for choosing persimmon

 The one warning I would give is to check which type of persimmon you have as there are two main varieties and they vary in how ripe they need to be to use them.
-One kind, the dumpy Fuyu, is fine when just a bit tender, like a ripe pear.
-These would be great here.
+One kind, the dumpy Fuyu (pictured above), is fine when just a bit tender, like a ripe pear.
+These tend to be sweeter and work well here.

-However the other, Hachiya (as you see here) needs to be properly ripe.
-As in starting to bruise and you are worried you might burst the skin when you touch them ripe.
-These can work here, though only if properly ripe.
+The other main variety, Hachiya (as you see below), needs to be properly ripe to use for this (and, indeed, most other uses).
+That's ripe as in starting to bruise and you are worried you might burst the skin when you touch them ripe.

 The reason I flag it is under-ripe Hachiya persimmon leave a kind of fuzzy feeling on your tongue that still comes through in sorbet.
 It's both weird in itself, but the fact that you can still taste that it should be delicious is torturous.
 Believe me, I know from experience.